nathandace/xboxapi/README.md

 - 🔄 **Automatic token refresh** - Hands-off authentication management
 - 💾 **Persistent storage** - Tokens survive server restarts
 - 🛡️ **Local-only operation** - Secure, no external dependencies beyond Xbox Live

+## 🆘 Help Wanted

+We're looking for contributors to help improve the project!
+In particular:

+- 🎨 **Front-End Overhaul**
+  The current web interface is very basic and not mobile-friendly.
+We’d love help with:
+  - Responsive layout improvements
+  - Better styling and UI organization
+  - A polished status dashboard to display Xbox activity cleanly

+- 🔐 **Improved Authentication UX**
+  Right now, users must manually copy a `code` from a redirected URL and paste it back into a POST request.
+Ideas for improving this flow—like auto-handling redirects or using a local callback page—would be awesome.

+- 📊 **Dashboard Enhancements**
+  There's potential for a visual, user-friendly front-end that mirrors current Xbox activity and user status.
+Think: mini control center for who's online, what they're playing, with artwork and activity history.

 ## 🚀 Quick Start